runrig-coop/hedgerows/index.md

 content of this essay, has proceeded directly from the conversations I've shared with the people in those communities.
 Those conversations began long before the gathering in Rhinebeck in 2022, and have continued right up through the time of writing this.
-Whatever criticism I may have expressed regarding sutainable agriculture or open technology, they did ultimately bring me to this time and place where such a dialogue was possible.
+Whatever criticism I may have expressed regarding sustainable agriculture or open technology, they did ultimately bring me to this time and place where such a dialogue was possible.
 All navel-gazing aside, it's not lost on me that this environment, the set of social relations, professional ties, and